Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 This is a PEM open cathode fuel cell which turns pure (or prehumidified) hydrogen gas into electrical power.

 **DISCLAIMER: At the moment of writing this, the prototype still has reliability issues.
 This stack is prone to leaking.
-Alérion Supermileage waives any responsability related to the usage of this fuel cell design.
+Alérion Supermileage and every contributors of this project waive all responsability related to the usage of this fuel cell design.
 Note that hydrogen is a flammable gas.
 Use these files at your own risks.**

 <img width="350" alt="{643E1C10-7D2D-44C4-A4DE-DCD97C1D8028}" src="https://github.com/user-attachments/assets/eed6cbb9-c54b-474c-95cf-ead6003d7253" />
 <img width="200" alt="image" src="https://github.com/user-attachments/assets/e399f368-4ab9-4bef-b5a3-1159c8faaea8" />